On vector bundles over hyperk\"ahler twistor spaces: Introduction

 \begin{question}[{\cite[p.~2]{tomberg3}}] Given an irreducible bundle $E$ on the twistor space $\Tw(M)$, will it always be stable on the generic fibre of the twistor projection $\pi\,:\, \Tw(M) \,\longrightarrow\, \mathbb{CP}^1$? \end{question}

-Note that if we replace ``irreducible'' by ``stable'', the answer is negative: in \cite{tomberg2}, an example of a stable (but not irreducible) bundle on $\Tw(M)$ with non-stable restrictions to the fibres of $\pi$ was given.
+Note that if we replace ``irreducible'' by ``stable'', the answer is negative: in \cite{tomberg2}, an example of a stable (but not irreducible) bundle on $\Tw(M)$ with non-stable restrictions to the fibres of $\pi$ was constructed.

 In the present article, we prove that an irreducible $E$ of prime rank on $\Tw(M)$ does restrict stably to the generic fibre of $\pi\,:\, \Tw(M) \,\longrightarrow\, \mathbb{CP}^1$ (Theorem \ref{thm:prime}).
 However, we also show that for $M$ a K3 surface, there are examples of bundles $E$ on $\Tw(M)$ of any composite rank which are irreducible but whose restrictions to all the fibres of $\pi$ are non-stable (see Theorem \ref{thm:composite}).
 This settles the question above in the negative, and also strengthens the result of \cite{tomberg2}.